-Curved 3D shadows are bending outwards, downwards at the sides, away from the item - what real shadows do.
+Curved 3D shadows are bending outwards, downwards at the sides, away from the item - what natural shadows do.

 HTML effects typically curve inwards around the item.
 Blur can be used to show distancing.